There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 To use diatomaceous earth on your dog, start by combing through their fur to remove any loose dirt or debris.
 Next, apply the powder to their fur, using either your hands or a powder puff.

 Be sure to cover their entire body, paying special attention to areas where fleas and ticks are most likely to hide, such as the base of the tail and behind the ears.
 Once you have applied the powder, brush it through their fur with a comb to distribute it evenly.

 What Type Of Diatomaceous Earth Do I Need?

-There are a few different types, but the one needed is labeled (very important!)
-‘Food Grade’ quality.
-It’s super affordable on Amazon and has passed standards to be consumed in their meals, which is necessary for natural deworming.
+Food-grade de is super affordable here on Amazon and has passed standards to be consumed in meals, which is necessary for natural deworming.

 How Do I Feed It To My Dog to Kill Worms?

 It’s super easy to treat your dog’s worms by adding diatomaceous earth food-grade to your pet’s diet.
 I simply mix it into Roxy & Rico’s food and stir it up.